thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * manually edit the settings at the top of `LiTOY.py`
 * run `pip3.9 install -r requirements.txt`
 * `python3.9 ./LiTOY.py --help`
+*I recommend setting an alias in your shell, mine is `alias litoy = 'cd /litoy/folder && python3.9 ./LiTOY.py -l personnal_database.xlsx'` then I just have to type `litoy -r`

 ### Syntax and usage example: